This essay originally appeared in Beatdom #20. It has been slightly revised to incorporate new information.

 Thompson recounted this story in Hell’s Angels and elsewhere, once remarking: “Ginsberg was so enraged by the harassment that he might want to write an ode about it.”
 In fact, Ginsberg appears often in his writing.
 He is mentioned twice in Thompson’s most famous book, Fear and Loathing in Las Vegas and also in Fear and Loathing on the Campaign Trail 1972.
 These are just fleeting references, though, to the poet’s signature “Om” and famous lines of his poetry.
 He appears often in Thompson’s articles throughout the sixties, again just flash images that show Ginsberg’s role as a cultural touchstone more than they illuminate the relationship between the writers.
 In one of the author’s most important articles, “The Temptations of Jean-Claude Killy,” Thompson mentions a rumor that Ginsberg was going to sign up as a spokesman for General Motors.
 It is a textbook example of the sort of weird humor Thompson used throughout his writing.
 He would insert these blatantly false statements into his work because, to him, they seemed ridiculous and impossible to believe, therefore hilarious.
 Yet, of course, a few decades later Ginsberg was advertising for GAP…

 A few weeks later, Thompson and Ginsberg met again to attempt to resolve a problem between the Hell’s Angels and the anti-war movement.
-The Angels planned to crash a peaceful process and so there was a gathering of minds to avert it.
+The Angels planned to crash a peaceful protest and so there was a gathering of minds to avert it.
 The leader of the biker gang, Sonny Barger, hosted Hunter Thompson, Allen Ginsberg, Neal Cassady, and Ken Kesey and they all dropped acid, smoked pot, and listened to Bob Dylan records.
 Thompson quoted one of the Angels as saying, “That goddamned Ginsberg is gonna fuck us all up.
 For a guy that ain’t straight at all, he’s about the straightest son of a bitch I ever met.”
 However, he later admitted to a friend that he had made up the quote entirely, and then added, “He’s one of the few honest people I’ve ever met, for good or ill.”

 Thompson was not entirely happy with Ginsberg’s plan to bring peace: